 Handling and Ride Quality

-The outcome is nimbler handling than the SUV's size suggests.
+The outcome is nimbler handling than the Acura MDX SH-AWD's size suggests.
 When diving into a corner, the front tires feel like they get a break from turning all that weight while the rear end rotates the car through the turn.
 While the outside rear wheel is doing its job, the inside wheel captures kinetic energy to recharge the battery pack.
-It takes a lot of hooliganism to unsettle the MDX hybrid — more than anyone should experience dropping off the kids at school.
+It takes a lot of hooliganism to unsettle the third-row SUV MDX hybrid — more than anyone should experience dropping off the kids at school.

 The electronic goodness of the all-wheel-drive and torque-vectoring systems is complemented by the hybrid-unique adaptive shock absorbers with variable firmness (the regular MDX has fixed-firmness shocks).
 The Sport Hybrid's shocks have three settings — Comfort, Normal and Sport/Sport Plus — that vary ride quality from comfortable (for pleasant highway cruising) to stiff (for tighter and crisper handling).
 Even in its stiffest mode, the MDX hybrid's ride isn't overly jarring.
 It's still classic MDX, with better composure on rough roads than the Lexus RX 450h.